-The quality of the cervical mucus can decrease due to some medications.
+The quality of cervical mucus can decrease due to some medications.
 They might also dry up the mucus.
 Drugs taken for a short period of time usually do not cause any problems.

 This medication is usually meant to help with pregnancy, but in some cases, it could also cause problems.
 Not every woman taking this drug experiences problem with the quality of cervical mucus.
-When higher doses of Clomid are taken, it increases the chances of having problems.
-It is best to mention to the doctor if lack of fertile cervical mucus or vaginal dryness is noticed when taking Clomid.
+When higher doses of Clomifene are taken, it increases the chances of having problems.
+It is best to mention to the doctor if the lack of fertile cervical mucus or vaginal dryness is noticed when taking Clomifene.
 To help with this side effect, an estrogen suppository may be prescribed by the doctor.
-If Clomid is found to be unsuccessful and does not help in pregnancy or the side effects are the problem, then the doctor might prescribe gonadotropin injectables.
+If Clomifene is found to be unsuccessful and does not help in pregnancy or the side effects are the problem, then the doctor might prescribe gonadotropin injectables.
 Though they have other side effects and risks, they will not dry up the cervical mucus.

 Lesser days of cervical mucus are seen as a woman gets older.
 Fertility decreases with age, and one way of the fertility getting affected is because of the changes in the quantity and quality of the mucus.
 During the 20s, quality cervical mucus can be seen for around five days.
 But during the 30s and 40s, cervical mucus can be seen for one or even two days.
 Sometimes, they may never become raw egg whites and might always remain at the watery stage.
 Can you get pregnant without egg white cervical mucus?
 The answer is no because they are needed for the sperm to swim and survive from the cervix to the uterus and finally into the fallopian tubes.
 The consistency changes from person to person, and there is no accurate way of predicting the number of days of quality mucus of a woman only based on her age.